realfaiq/100-Days-of-Python/README.md

 Day-39: Took Animal Bite Dataset from Kaggle.
 Performed data cleansing and applied ML Models on it. <br />
 Day-40: Started learning about neural networks.
 Also Implemented and Practiced DBSCAN clustering model. <br />
 Day-41: Revised and Practiced DBSCAN Algorithm on IRIS Dataset. <br />
+Day-42: Revised the concepts of Pandas and Data Visualization and implemented them on Dimaond Data set from Kaggle.
+Also learned how to train neural networks with back propogation. <br />